 When it comes to compartment syndrome, symptoms usually develop within 30 minutes of an injury, but it can take as long as two hours.
 This is the time that medical professionals need to be most aware of potential problems.

-The Weitz Firm does not chase responsible healthcare professionals, we hold negligent ones accountable.
+The Weitz Firm, LLC does not chase responsible healthcare professionals, we hold negligent ones accountable.
 When it comes to compartment syndrome, we know that a failure to diagnose the condition can lead to permanent disabilities.
 We also know there are times when surgeons, doctors, and nurses actually cause the condition.
 We know how difficult this medical emergency has been on you and we want to help.
-When you need a medical malpractice attorney in Camden, the Weitz Firm is standing by.
+When you need a medical malpractice attorney in Camden, The Weitz Firm, LLC is standing by.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.